GravityPDF/gravity-pdf-documentation/docs/v6/users/custom-fonts.md

 ---
-title: "Using the Font Manager to Install New PDF Fonts"
+title: "Using the Font Manager to Install Fonts for Gravity PDF"
 sidebar_label: "Custom Fonts"
 description: "Gravity PDF is pre-installed with over 30 different fonts which support the majority of languages worldwide.
 For those not supported you can use the Font Manager."
 ---